AckerlyXu/heima/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

 ### eventHubName

-The name of the Event Hub created in the Event Hubs namespace.
+The name of the event hub created in the Event Hubs namespace.

 ```json
 "eventHubName": {